What is coonhound paralysis?

 How is coonhound paralysis treated?

-Severely affected dogs may need to be treated in a hospital setting and monitored specifically for difficulty breathing.
-If breathing problems develop, oxygen treatment may be needed for a period of time.
+Severely affected dogs may need to be treated in a hospital and monitored for difficulty breathing.
+If breathing problems develop, oxygen treatment may be needed for a period.
+In severe cases, a ventilator may be required.
+Most dogs are treated at home once their diagnosis is confirmed and their condition is stable.

-Most dogs are treated at home once their diagnosis is confirmed, and their condition is stable.
-Most dogs are able to eat and drink, but they may need to be hand-fed, at least at first.
-They will need intensive physical therapy in order to lessen or slow the inevitable loss of muscle mass.
-Bedding needs to be well-padded, and these dogs need to be turned and moved frequently to prevent pressure sores.
+Most dogs can eat and drink, but they may need to be hand-fed, at least at first.
+If not, a feeding tube may be necessary.
+They will need intensive physical therapy to reduce or slow the inevitable loss of muscle mass.
+Bedding needs to be well-padded, and these dogs must be turned and moved frequently to prevent pressure sores.
 It is important to encourage as much voluntary movement as possible to facilitate a more rapid recovery.
+They will need to be kept clean, as urination and defecation may be out of their control.
+In a hospital setting, a urinary catheter can be placed to allow the bladder to drain.

 No medications are proven effective for reversing this disorder.
 Appropriate and effective pain medications are indicated when needed.